 US20180167200A1 – Filed in December 2016

-This patent talks about a very possible problem that could come up when a patient’s medical record is stored on blockchain.
-To access the data stored on blockchain, users are required to have 2 keys – Public and Private.
+This patent talks about a very possible problem that could come up when a patient’s medical record is stored on the blockchain.
+To access the data stored on the blockchain, users are required to have 2 keys – Public and Private.
 Public key acts as a user’s profile identifier that can be shared with anyone and the private key is the key required to give that access.

-Now in case if a patient whose medical record is stored on blockchain is unconscious or incapacitated, medical professionals won’t be able to access his medical records without knowing his public key.
+Now in case if a patient whose medical record is stored on the blockchain is unconscious or incapacitated, medical professionals won’t be able to access his medical records without knowing his public key.